ubc-vision/IterativeSG/README.md

 ```python
 python train_iterative_model.py --resume --eval-only --num-gpus <NUM_GPUS> --config-file configs/iterative_model.yaml OUTPUT_DIR <PATH TO CHECKPOINT DIR> DATASETS.VISUAL_GENOME.IMAGES <PATH TO VG_100K IMAGES> DATASETS.VISUAL_GENOME.MAPPING_DICTIONARY <PATH TO VG-SGG-dicts-with-attri.json> DATASETS.VISUAL_GENOME.IMAGE_DATA <PATH TO image_data.json> DATASETS.VISUAL_GENOME.VG_ATTRIBUTE_H5 <PATH TO VG-SGG-with-attri.h5>
 ```
 You can find our model weights for `α=0.07` and `β=0.75` [here](https://drive.google.com/drive/folders/1L2H2e-UfyKfbbmM34LaJfT6S49VTfZDY?usp=share_link).
 To use these weights during evaluation, simply use the `MODEL.WEIGHTS <Path to downloaded checkpoint>` flag in the evaluation command.
-To check if the code is running correctly on your machine, the released checkpoint should give you the following metrics.
+To check if the code is running correctly on your machine, the released checkpoint should give you the following metrics on the Visual Genome test set `VG_test`.

 ```python
 SGG eval:     R @ 20: 0.2179;     R @ 50: 0.2712;     R @ 100: 0.2972;  for mode=sgdet, type=Recall(Main).